Speaking

 The Hidden History of the Women Who Fought

-Women have been finding their way into combat, through the front door or the back, for centuries.
+Women have been finding their way into combat for centuries, through the front door or the back, .
 Now, instead of toting muskets they fly fighter jets.
-Period estimates ran as high as four hundred women who fought in our Civil War--in the infantry, in the cavalry, in the artillery.
+Period estimates claimed about four hundred women fought in our Civil War--in the infantry, in the cavalry, in the artillery.
 Historians now estimate the actual number runs closer to a thousand.

-DeAnne Blanton, who spent her career as an archivist specializing in 19th century U.S. Army records at the National Archives and Records Administration, and Lauren M. Cook, wrote They Fought Like Demons, whose pages document at least two hundred and fifty instances of brave women who took up arms to fight for or against their country.
+DeAnne Blanton, who spent her career as an archivist specializing in 19th century U.S. Army records at the National Archives and Records Administration, and Lauren M. Cook, wrote They Fought Like Demons, documenting two hundred and fifty instances of brave women who took up arms to fight for or against their country.

 Lauren Cook Burgess later published the collected letters of Sarah Rosetta Wakeman, one of the only firsthand accounts of a woman soldier in An Uncommon Soldier.